-Year 7 Mathematics
+Year 6 Mathematics.

 Students develop mathematical understandings in the areas of Number and Algebra, Measurement and Geometry, Statistics and Probability.

-Focus is placed on the mathematical proficiencies of Mastery of concepts and Mathematical Growth.
-The use of Information Technology to enforce concepts embedded across the Year 7 curriculum.
+Focus is placed on the mathematical proficiencies of Understanding, Fluency, Problem Solving and Reasoning.
+The use of Information Technology to enforce concepts is embedded across the Year 7 curriculum.
+Topics covered in this course include: ✓ Number and place value ✔ Real numbers Money and financial mathematics Patterns and Algebra Linear and non-Linear relationships ✔ Using units of measurement ✓ Geometric reasoning / Chance ✓ Data representation and interpretation ASSESSMENT: Students are assessed against the Mathematics Australian Curriculum achievement standards.

-Some integration through the curriculum is experienced through the use of integrated units of work across multiple faculties.

-- ✓ Number and place value

-- ✓ Real numbers

-- ✓ Money and financial mathematics

-- ✓ Patterns and Algebra

-- ✓ Linear and non-Linear relationships

-- ✓ Using units of measurement

-- ✓ Geometric reasoning

-- ✓ Chance

-- ✓ Data representation and interpretation

-Students are assessed against the Mathematics Australian Curriculum achievement standards.